leafac/leafac.com/prose/playing-the-game-with-plt-redex/pattern-matching.md

 table-of-contents: table-of-contents.html
 ---

-Pattern matching is the essence of how PLT Redex works, and all the forms we will explore in the following sections rely on it.
-But before we can experiment with pattern matching, we have to define a language, and to define a language we must understand pattern matching.
-To solve this conundrum, we define a dummy empty language for this section and revisit the definition [later](languages):
+Pattern matching is the foundation of all the PLT Redex forms we will explore in the later sections.
+To experiment with pattern matching, we must first define a language, but to define a language we must first understand pattern matching.
+We solve this conundrum by defining a dummy empty language for this section, which we will revisit in the [next section](languages):

 <div class="code-block" markdown="1">
 `pattern-matching.rkt`